Mali attack kills dozens of soldiers | DW | 02.11.2019

-Dozens of soldiers were killed in a suspected terrorist attack in Mali on Friday, according to army officials.
+At least 53 soldiers and one civilian were killed in a suspected terrorist attack in northern Mali on Friday, the government said.

-The raid on a military post in the the Indelimane area, in the north of the country, is believed to have been conducted by Islamic militants.
+The raid occurred on a military post in the Indelimane area near the border with Niger.
+It is one of the deadliest attacks on the country's army in recent years.

+"Reinforcements have been sent to the scene and the situation is under control with the support of the French military, which is helping to evacuate the wounded," government spokesman Yaya Sangare told The Associated Press on Saturday.

 Read more: Burkina Faso 'terror attacks' kill at least 29

-Attacks of this nature are commonplace in Mali.
-Last month an attack resulted in the deaths of numerous soldiers at two separate army posts.
+Attacks of this nature occur frequently in Mali.
+An attack a month ago resulted in the deaths of numerous soldiers at two separate army posts.
 Islamic separatists were also accused of carrying out that particular onslaught.

 French and African military operations, along with the Malian military's efforts, dispersed militants and restored government control in the region.
 However, rebel activities still occur in some areas, even though a number of peace agreements are in place.